ZiegelsteinNBG/ModelImport-Signalis/README.md

 To build the AssetBundles, go to Assets > Build AssetBundles.
 Ignore the AssetBundle named after your directory—this is Unity's internal process.

 ### 7. Testing the AssetBundle
-You can test it by creating a new Unity project and importing the AssetBundle with a script.
+You can test it by creating a new Unity project and importing the AssetBundle with the script.

 Alternatively, and more importantly, you can test it by placing the AssetBundle in the ModelImporter_data folder and testing the mod.